 DOWN ON THE FARM

 We’ll leave politics to the trained professionals, but we think it’s high time Ohio takes you all to school, even if it’s only about tree law.
-We have some thinking people here (all of whom will probably go fishing on November 8th).
+We have some thinking people here (we think).
 Just to prove our arboreal mettle, we’re going to spend the next three days talking about a single Ohio case, a lengthy decision that’s a veritable final exam in tree law.

 The Ohio appellate court decision answers some tough questions.
 Such as, if the Massachusetts Rule lets me trim encroaching tree branches and roots up to my property line, what duty do I have to the trimmee?
 Or, how do I maximize my damages (if I’m the plaintiff) or minimize them (if I’m the defendant)?
 Or, what method do I have to use to trim back to the property line?

 Serious questions, indeed.
-So we’ll leave the walls and email servers and tax returns and deplorables to others, and travel to sunny Darke County, where megafarmer Dick Levy has just had one of his farmhands trim a property-line fencerow by ripping down offending branches with a trackhoe.
+So we’ll leave the walls and Russia investigations and tax reform and tweets to others, and travel to sunny Darke County, where megafarmer Dick Levy has just had one of his farmhands trim a property-line fencerow by ripping down offending branches with a trackhoe.
 He claims the Massachusetts Rule lets him use anything short of tactical nuclear weapons to vindicate his tree-trimming rights.
 The Court is more cautious…

 Brewer v.
 Dick Lavy Farms, LLC, 2016-Ohio-4577 (Ct.App.
 Darke Co., June 24, 2016).
 In 2007, James Brewer bought about 70 acres of rural property for $180,000.
 About 30 acres of the land were tillable, and 40 acres were wooded.
 The only access to the tillable and wooded property was a 25-foot wide lane of about 3,600 feet in length.